SeldonIO/mlgraph/README.md

 MLGraph defines a graph of machine learning components.
 The goal is to provide a simple machine learning focused specification for defining:

-  * A/B Tests and multi-model experimentation
+  * Easy model Experimentation and AB tests
-  * Advanced optimization with Multi-Armed Bandits
+  * Advanced routing with Multi-Armed Bandits
-  * Model Ensembles
+  * Ensembling of models
+  * Explanations, Outlier Detection, Skew and Bias detection
+  * Builds upon KFServing and other ML Serving Components
+  * Flexible graph nodes:
+      * References or inline specs
+  * Custom user provided components
+  *Auto-validation of graph

 An example graph: